deno-library/progress/README.md

    * @param interval  minimum time between updates in milliseconds, default: 16
    * @param display  What is displayed and display order, default: ':title :percent :bar :time :completed/:total'
    * @param prettyTime Whether to pretty print time and eta
-   * @param bars.units Optional text to use for `:units` token, default: ''
+   * @param units Optional text to use for `:units` token, default: ''
    * @param writer Optional `Deno.WriterSync` to use for output, default: `Deno.stdout` */
   constructor(optopns: ConstructorOptions): void;